jliebe-bccrc/cromwell-workflows/maf-funcotator/readme.md

 Source GATK version of this workflow can be found at the [GATK GitHub repository](https://github.com/broadinstitute/gatk/tree/master/scripts/funcotator_wdl) for the Funcotator workflow.

+NOTE: The mutect2 pipeline provided in this repository has been modified from its original to output both VCF and MAF-funcotated files, instead of one or the other.
+Therefore, if using this repository's mutect2 workflow, maf-functotator will not need to be run.

 ---

 **maf-funcotator.inputs.json:**